-Information resources purchased with library funds and gifts to the library become part of the library collection and must be maintained by the library.
-Physical items will be housed within the library building and all electronic subscriptions must be accessed through the library website in compliance with licensing agreements.
+Materials purchased with library funds and gifts to the library become part of the library collection and must be maintained by the library.
+Physical items will be housed within the library building and all electronic resources must be accessed through the library website in compliance with licensing agreements.